joelbreit/orchestrai/docs/public/Tasks.md

 - [ ] Allow commenting on compositions
 - [ ] Recent compositions feed
 - [ ] Give the user a hint to unmute their mobile device if they can't hear anything
-- [ ] Add "Add LLM to improve this composition" button
+- [ ] Add "Ask LLM to improve this composition" button
 - [ ] "Keep me logged in" checkbox
 - [ ] Ability to load more tunes on profile page
 - [ ] Enable "Edit Profile" button
-- [ ] Replace with clipboard button in ABC Input component
+- [x] Replace with clipboard button in ABC Input component
 - [ ] Allow other import/export formats
 - [ ] Ability to upload MIDI/XML files
+- [ ] Bring back spacebar to play/pause feature
+- [ ] Highlight notation when notes selected
+- [ ] Allow dragging of notes on paper
+- [ ] Improve notation repair tool

 ## Changes

 - [ ] Invite only
-- [ ] Allow non-logged in users to create some public compositions
+- [x] Allow non-logged in users to create some public compositions
 - [ ] De-fun-ify the site (remove emojis, orcas)
 - [ ] New domain name?